marcmerlin/SmartMatrix_GFX/examples/README.md

 Please run git submodule update --init --recursive

-MatrixGFXDemo shows how to use this drier directly without worrying about the combined neomatrix_config.h backend.
+MatrixGFXDemo shows how to use this driver directly without worrying about the combined neomatrix_config.h backend.

 Other examples under FastLED_NeoMatrix_SmartMatrix_LEDMatrix_GFX_Demos use the